Treecodes/BaryTree/README.md

    University of Michigan, Ann Arbor

-   Please include the following references in any work that utilizes this code:
+   Please refer to the following references for more background:

    - Boateng.
 H. A., Krasny, R.: Comparison of Treecodes for Computing Electrostatic Potentials in Charged Particle